 Limerick Christmas Races – Festive Racing Fun

-When: December annually
+When: Late December annually

 Where: Limerick Racecourse, Greenmount